 Ben Swift - Ben Swift has over 20 years' experience of working on nuclear waste packaging and disposal issues, for organisations both in the UK and overseas.
 Much of his work has concerned waste package issues during all stages of the life-cycle, including storage, transport and following disposal in a facility.
 Ben is an expert in both developing and applying models for a wide range of processes important to the behaviour of waste packages, and in particular in modelling gas generation from radioactive waste materials.

-David Applegate - Dr David Applegate is an experienced computational physicist specialising in radionuclide transport and groundwater modelling.
+David Applegate - Dr David Applegate is a computational physicist specialising in radionuclide transport and groundwater modelling, with over 13 years of experience.
 He is also an expert in GoldSim modelling.
 David is the lead developer of Jacobs' groundwater and transport modelling software package, ConnectFlow, and has implemented a range of important developments.
 He uses a diverse set of tools for software development, including Fortran, Java, Perl, Python and the MPI library for parallel programming.

-Hannah Woollard - Dr Hannah Woollard is a mathematical modelling consultant who joined Jacobs in 2009, following a PhD in applied mathematics.
+Hannah Woollard - Dr Hannah Woollard is the team leader of the near surface and coupled modelling team at Jacobs.
 She has worked on a variety of modelling projects both nationally, for LLW Repository Ltd., Sellafield Ltd., the NDA and NuGen, and internationally, for SKB and Posiva.
-More recently, she has led the work on geological and hydrogeological modelling of Quaternary deposits in Cumbria, using continuous porous medium (CPM) models in ConnectFlow.
+She currently concentrates on leading the work on hydrogeological modelling of Quaternary deposits in Cumbria, using continuous porous medium (CPM) models in ConnectFlow.

 Pete Appleyard - Pete Appleyard is the software manager for ConnectFlow.
 He has a background in Physics and works primarily on development of ConnectFlow and modelling projects.
 He has developed, tested and verified numerous product releases and new software developments, and has done extensive modelling using ConnectFlow for customers in the UK, Sweden and Finland, in addition to responding to support queries from ConnectFlow users.